AutoPas/AutoPas/examples/md-flexible/README.md

 ### Output

 * After every execution, a configuration YAML file is generated.
 It is possible to use this file as input for a new simulation.

 * You can generate vtk output by providing a vtk-filename (see help for details).
+The output contains two different vtk files.
+One for visualizing the particles another for the visualization of the subdomains of the domain decomposition.
+The cells contain additional information about the configuration of the AutoPas container responsible for simulating the cell.
+To visualize the particle records load the .pvtu files in ParaView.
+To visualize the cells of the decomposition load the .pvts files in ParaView.

 ### Checkpoints